ngageoint/hootenanny/README.md

 # Feature Summary

-In addition to conflating map data, Hootenanny also provides these supporting capabilities that aid conflation:
+In addition to conflating map data, Hootenanny also provides these supporting capabilities that may aid conflation:
 * [Add missing type tags](https://github.com/ngageoint/hootenanny/blob/master/docs/user/ImplicitTypeTagging.asciidoc) to features implicitly based on their name (experimental)
 * [Align](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/align.asciidoc) the geometries of two maps more closely with each other
 * [Apply data transformation operations](https://github.com/ngageoint/hootenanny/blob/master/docs/commands/convert.asciidoc#conversion-operations) to a map